s0m3y3/yee_portfolio/README.md

 - [Contact](#questions)

 ## Description
-This project was created with REACT.
-Please visit my projects, and enjoy!
+Discover my dynamic portfolio powered by React!
+Dive into my curated projects, connect with me on LinkedIn, and explore my resume.
+Your journey through my work is bound to inspire and captivate.
+Don't hesitate to reach out!

 ## Installation
 N/A

 ## Usage
-Personal use only.
-This is my portfolio.
+Personal use only, this is Yee's portfolio.

 ## License
   MIT License